jguice/mac-bt-headset-fix/README.md

 If you find iTunes still loads you might try this [play-button-itunes-patch](http://github.com/thebitguru/play-button-itunes-patch).

-## Usage
-Download the [Spotify Bluetooth Headset Listener.zip](https://s3-us-west-2.amazonaws.com/jguice/mac-bt-headset-fix/Spotify+Bluetooth+Headset+Listener.zip) file and unzip it.

-Double-click to run the app (you may need to generally allow unsigned apps or authorize this one in particular).

-Try connecting your bluetooth device and using the play/pause/etc. buttons.
-Spotify should respond to them.  :)

-## Menu Bar
-By default the app will show a menu bar icon that can be used to exit the application.
-If you choose the "Hide" option then you'll have to follow the "Quitting the Application" steps below to kill it.

-Note that on restart the menu bar will show for 30 seconds even if it's set to be hidden (in case you change your mind).

-## Quitting the Application
+## Quitting the Application when menu bar icon is hidden
-You can quit the application via the menu bar icon.
-If you hidden the menu bar item then  you'll need to open the terminal and kill the process.
+If you've hidden the menu bar item then  you'll need to open the terminal and kill the process.
 Try this:

 - open the Terminal application (search spotlight or look in /Applications/Utilities)
 - `ps ux | grep Bluetooth`